jonjoncardoso/jonjoncardoso/README.md

 ## 🧑‍🏫 **Teaching**:

+- I just finished teaching Summer School course about data engineering in R at LSE ([ME204 — Data Engineering for the Social World](https://www.lse.ac.uk/study-at-lse/summer-schools/summer-school/courses/research-methods/me204)).

 I have been preparing material for the upcoming academic year at LSE.
-I teach the following courses: [DS101](https://lse-dsi.github.io/DS101), [DS105](https://lse-dsi.github.io/DS105), [DS202](https://lse-dsi.github.io/lse-ds202-course-notes).
+I will teach the following courses in the 2023/24 academic year: [DS105](https://lse-dsi.github.io/DS105) and [DS202](https://lse-dsi.github.io/lse-ds202-course-notes).

-On top of that:

-- In July 2023, I will teach a Summer School course about data engineering in R at LSE ([ME204 — Data Engineering for the Social World](https://www.lse.ac.uk/study-at-lse/summer-schools/summer-school/courses/research-methods/me204))

 - I have been working on [quarto-template-for-university-courses](https://github.com/jonjoncardoso/quarto-template-for-university-courses) for my upcoming undergraduate courses at LSE in 2023/24.